n1nj4sec/pupy/README.md

 ```bash
 ./pupygen.py 192.168.0.1 -p 443 -t exe_x86 -o pupyx86.exe
 ```
-you can also use -t dll_x86 or dll_x64 to generate a reflective DLL and inject/load it by your own means.
+you can also :
+- use -t dll_x86 or dll_x64 to generate a reflective DLL and inject/load it by your own means.
+- customize the transport used by supplying it with --transport

 #### for Linux
 ```bash